-I didn’t even speak up in meetings with other new teachers.
-I was afraid they would offer gently-phrased suggestions like, “Why don’t you try setting high expectations?
-Or creating a positive, data-driven, student centered learning environment where all children can learn!
-That’s what I do, and all my students come to school excited to learn!
+I would never have written a blog post about my first year of teaching during my actual first year of teaching.
+That year was defined by a constant sense that I was the weakest link.
+I would never have had the courage to share my low points with the world.
+In fact, I didn’t even speak up in meetings with other new teachers.
+I was afraid they would offer gently phrased suggestions like, “Why don’t you try setting high expectations?
+Or creating a positive, data-driven, student-centered environment where all children can learn!
+That’s what I do, and all my students come to school excited to participate!
 Also, my students respect me.
 Maybe we should discuss why you are the type of person that children don’t respect.”

-Especially when everyone around you is sharing success stories, or resume-like accomplishments, or minor mistake stories in which no children were actually harmed.
+Especially when everyone around you is sharing success stories, or resume-worthy accomplishments, or stories about minor mistakes that were “really just learning experiences.”
 I needed to hear from someone who’d wondered, as I often did, if their students would have been better off with a different adult in front of the classroom.
-I needed to hear from someone who kept teaching in spite of their low points and became a successful teacher.
+I needed to hear from someone who kept teaching in spite of their low points and eventually became a successful teacher.

 And, as I’ll explain in the first few emails, one month might be all you really need.